EnochAy/Udacity-Nanodegree-Data-Analyst---Data-Visualization-Project/README.md

 *** The employed tend to complete their loans than the unemployed

   ### Skills
-  1. Collaboration with Git and GitHub
+  1. Collaboration with Git and GitHub.
-  2. Exploratory Data Analysis using Python Packages (Numpy, Pandas, Matplotlib, Seaborn)
+  2. Exploratory Data Analysis using Python Packages (Numpy, Pandas, Matplotlib, Seaborn).
-  3. Explanatory Data Analysis using Python Packages (Numpy, Pandas, Matplotlib, Seaborn)
+  3. Explanatory Data Analysis using Python Packages (Numpy, Pandas, Matplotlib, Seaborn).
-  4. Data Visualization using Python Packages (Numpy, Pandas, Matplotlib, Seaborn)
+  4. Data Visualization using Python Packages (Numpy, Pandas, Matplotlib, Seaborn).
-  5. Data Presentation and Communication using Jupyter notebook
+  5. Data Presentation and Communication using Slide Deck created using Jupyter notebook.

 ## Limitations